elfinhost/elfinhost-docs/docs/source/elfinrecryptor.rst

 The `recryptor` parameter gives the domain name of the recryptor who run `encryptChunk` for the encrypted files in the immutable directory.

+This RPC endpoint will return the CID of the immutable directory.

 Proxy to Elfin Authorizers
 --------------------------